Charles Byrne (giant): Early life

 Byrne's family lived near the hamlet of Littlebridge in the south of County Londonderry in Ulster.
 Some accounts say that Byrne was largely raised in the part of east County Tyrone that lies directly to the south of Littlebridge.
 It is said that Byrne had been conceived on top of a haystack, and that this was the cause of his great height.
 Little is known of Byrne's family other than that his parents were ordinary people, and that they were not unusually tall.
 Some sources say that Byrne's father worked as a weaver, while his mother may have been Scottish.

-By his late teens Byrne had decided to set off for Britain in pursuit of fame and fortune.
+By his late teens, Byrne had decided to set off for Great Britain in pursuit of fame and fortune.
 Landing first in Scotland, he became an instant success.
 As Eric Cubbage has recounted, Edinburgh's "night watchmen were amazed at the sight of him lighting his pipe from one of the streetlamps on North Bridge without even standing on tiptoe."

 Fame

 His celebrity spread as he made his way down northern England, arriving in London in early 1782, aged 21.
 There he entertained paying audiences at rooms in Spring Garden-gate, then Piccadilly, and lastly Charing Cross.
 He was the toast of the town; a 6 May 1782 newspaper report stated: "However striking a curiosity may be, there is generally some difficulty in engaging the attention of the public; but even this was not the case with the modern living Colossus, or wonderful Irish Giant."

 His gentle, likeable nature inspired an immense public fondness, and his celebrity life was constantly splashed across the newspapers of the day.
 "The wonderful Irish Giant... is the most extraordinary curiosity ever known, or ever heard of in history; and the curious in all countries where he has been shewn, pronounce him to be the finest display of Human nature they ever saw".
-By mid-1782 he had inspired a hit London stage show called Harlequin Teague, or the Giant's Causeway.
+By mid-1782, he had inspired a hit London stage show called Harlequin Teague, or the Giant's Causeway.

 Death

 Byrne's great height was the result of a then-undiscovered growth disorder, known today as acromegaly or acromegalic gigantism, and his health declined sharply in his twenty-second year.
 He was also pickpocketed in this period while drinking in his local pub, the Black Horse.
-Byrne's worldly earnings were on his person in the form of banknotes, and were stolen.
-The loss of his earnings exacerbated his failing health, and two months later Byrne died, at his lodgings, on 1 June 1783, aged 22.
+Byrne's worldly earnings of £700 were on his person in the form of banknotes, and were stolen.
+The loss of his earnings exacerbated his failing health, and two months later Byrne died, at his lodgings at Cockspur Street, Charing Cross, London, on 1 June 1783, aged 22.